Doishy/Doomsday-Codex/articles/Check_the_Statisteks.md

 decided to be a bit more open with our data collection compiling it from a large number of individuals at various skill levels and experience levels with the deck.
 This also includes practice games, testing, local Paper events, Xmage and Cockatrice games.
-Despite some of the stigma associated with some of these mediums they are all valid matches played in a competitive fasion so should be counted.
+Despite some of the stigma associated with some of these mediums they are all valid matches played in a competitive fashion so should be counted.
 It also allows us to generate the most amount of data points to try and avoid individual or medium biases so that the deck's performance is the focus irrespective of skill level or experience.